Transforming HOLIS – A Journey to Self-Management and Financial Transparency

 Organizational Structure

 HOLIS has adopted a decentralized organizational structure characterized by self-management and the elimination of traditional hierarchies.
 This structure encourages employees to take ownership of their work, fostering a culture of collaboration and innovation.
-The key features of HOLIS's organizational structure include:

-Zero Distance to Client: Aligning with RenDanHeYi Philosophy
+Zero Distance to Client

 The transformation at HOLIS aligns with the RenDanHeYi management philosophy, which emphasizes zero distance to the client by aligning employee interests with those of the organization and its customers.
-HOLIS achieves this through its innovative financial structure and transparent money flows, ensuring that employees are directly incentivised to enhance customer satisfaction and company performance.
+HOLIS achieves this through its innovative financial structure and transparent money flows, ensuring that employees are directly incentivized to enhance customer satisfaction and company performance.

 Financial Structure and Transparency

-5. Repayment Account: Allocated for bank loan repayments.
+5. Repayment account: Reserved for loan repayments.

 Employee Incentives and Ownership